Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ~~~
 {: title="A binary tree constructed from 14 entries in a log" }

-Following the structure of this binary tree when executing searches makes
+Following the structure of this binary tree when executing searches means that
-auditing the Transparency Log much more efficient because users can easily
-reason about which nodes will be accessed when conducting a search.
-As such,
 only nodes along a specific search path need to be checked for correctness.

 The following Python code demonstrates the computations used for following this